|

 quickly turned about and they raced under full sail towards the dark side.

-from those who crowded in through the open door.
-"This is…
+reactions from those who crowded in through the open door.
+“This

 "Yep," Wyn told him.
 "The best space ship in the universe."

-ship sets DESIGNED.
-And nobody ever came up with anything like this.
-It's…
+had space ship sets DESIGNED.
+And nobody ever came up with anything like

-up in any film you make I will sue for copyright theft.
-The console room
+turns up in any film you make I will sue for copyright theft.
+The console

 "Was he feeling well at the time?"
 Mike asked Jasmin.
 "It's